shubhamchangan/amazon_delivery_charges/README.md

 # amazon_delivery_charges

-To check free shipment is available or not.
+To check free shipment is available or not